-Shoe Flowers was an exhibition made at the end of my residency at Hordaland Kunstsenter in Bergen, Norway, in 2020.
+Shoe Flowers was an exhibition, composed of short stories and risoprints produced during my residency at Hordaland Kunstsenter in Bergen, Norway, in 2020.

 The exhibition, and the residency as such, were a reflection on the time I was an exchange student at the art academy in Bergen in 2007.
 At this time of my life, I was very much into Taoism, Buddhism and other Eastern Philosophies, which in one way or the other, have been an important part of my practice since.